larytet-go/suffixtree/README.md

 # Generalized Suffix Tree

+This is a fork of https://github.com/ljfuyuan/suffixtree I need a suffix tree which can work with abstract objects instead of characters and strings.
+Similar to the https://golang.org/pkg/index/suffixarray/ I allow []byte objects or any other objects implementing Suffixtree.Symbol interface

 A Go implementation of a Generalized Suffix Tree using Ukkonen's algorithm

 The package just translate from Alessandro Bahgat Shehata's java version to golang and do some optimization